 ‘Bloody hell, not even two hours into the completion and he’s already buddied-up to her… Time to go ruin this, I suppose.’
 Blaise, being put into the noble House of Slytherin for good reason, was able to think of a plan in a mere few seconds, and stepped out from his hiding spot confidently.

 “Oi Draco!”
 Blaise announced suddenly, making both Draco’s and Granger’s head snap towards him.
 Draco, knowing his friend and being able to guess what he was about to do, shot a glare at Blaise, silently willing him to stop.
-All Blaise did was smirk right back and say, “The things for the prank just came in, do you want us to put it in the Gryffindor Common Room now or later?”
+All Blaise did was smirk right back and say, “The things for the prank just came in, do you want us to start putting in the Gryffindor Common Room now?”

 With a broad smirk placed on his lips, Blaise triumphantly prodded, “Yes Draco, why don’t you thank me?”

 The latter, having lost what he had worked for and potentially fifteen Galleons, looked livid.
-With his hands curling into fists at his sides and eyes narrowing threateningly he bellowed “I’m going to kill you, Blaise!” and promptly darted forward, starting a chase.
+With his hands curling into fists at his sides and eyes narrowing threateningly he hissed “I’m going to kill you, Blaise.” and promptly darted forward, starting a chase.
 Blaise ran ahead looking over his shoulder and laughing while attempting to outrun Draco.
-He was distracted and therefore did not notice the two figures at the end of the corridor until he collided with them and fell over.
+Distracted and not noticing the two figures at the end of the corridor, he collided and crashed to the ground.
 The other Slytherin had seen the oncoming people and stopped before he would crash, and was now standing on the side with his arms crossed and sniggering.